-Situated in the upper part of the town, the Cassero bridge house complex towers over the whole of the Valdichiana valley and still maintains its medieval defensive structure.
-The unmistakable bulk makes its the main reference point and symbol of Castiglion Fiorentino.
+Situated in the upper part of the town, the Cassero complex towers over the whole Valdichiana valley and still maintains its medieval defensive structure.
+Its unmistakable profile makes it the main reference point and symbol of Castiglion Fiorentino.

-In the eighth century BCE, a village of huts occupied the entire hillside, which was later enclosed with a wall to defend the Etruscan acropolis.
-The present-day appearance of the bridge house is the product of conversions made from the eleventh century onwards, when the area became a castle to guard the more important roads, away from the wetlands.
+In the eighth century B.C., a village of huts occupied the entire hillside, which was later enclosed with a wall to defend the Etruscan acropolis; the present-day appearance of the Cassero is the product of changes made from the eleventh century onwards, when the area became a castle to guard the more important roads, away from the wetlands.

 In the Hellenistic period, the populated area also extended to Casseretto (the last defensive bulwark of medieval Castiglione), as indicated by the discovery of the Etruscan walls on the north side and the remains of an Hellenistic dwelling.

-In the courtyard of the bridge house, the Tower stands regally: it was erected under fourteenth-century Perugian rule.
-The bell gable, which tops the tower and supports the “Campana Grossa” (large bell) appears to be more recent.
-On the southern side of the Casseretto, entrance to the inner courtyard opens up with a round arch, as the eighteenth-century staircase leads to the raised level of the tower.
-Today’s visitors can climb up to the top of the tower (about 35 metres) and enjoy views over the old town and the scenery of the Valdichiana and Val di Chio.
+In the courtyard of the Cassero, stands majestically the Tower: it was built under Perugian rule in the 14th century.
+The characteristic sail-shaped bell tower, which tops the tower and supports the “Campana Grossa” (large bell) appears to be more recent.
+On the southern side of the Casseretto, an entrance to the inner courtyard opens up with a round arch, and the 18th century staircase leads to the raised level of the tower.
+Today’s visitors can climb up to the top of the tower (about 35 meters) and enjoy the suggestive view over the old village and the scenery of the Valdichiana and Val di Chio.

-With its unhewn sandstone and round arches, the Porta detta Perugina, or "Caditoia”, stands next to the southern wall of the Casseretto.
-Three old shields are found on the exterior of the gate, commemorating the three old dominations over Castiglion Fiorentino.
+Next to the south wall of the Casseretto is the Gate known as the Perugina or "Caditoia", made of sandstone drafts with a round arch.
+Three old shields are found on the exterior of the Gate, commemorating the three old dominations over Castiglion Fiorentino.